hashkat/hashkat/docs/tutorial12.md

 ### Agent - Followback Probability

-Defined in the *agents* section of **INFILE.yaml**, an agent's *followback_probability* is the probability in which agents of a particular agent type follow other agents that have followed them.
-This value has been found to be about 44% or 0.44 in experiment.
+Defined in the *agents* section of *INFILE.yaml*, *followback_probability* is the probability in which agents of a particular agent type follow agents that have followed them.
+This value has been found to be about 44% in experiment.

 ```python
 agents: